tournament-js/interlude/api.md

 ````

 ### $.any(fn) -> (xs -> Boolean)
-An accessor for Array.prototype.some, but curried for the array.
+An accessor for Array.prototype.some, but with the function curried.

 ````javascript
 $.any($.gt(2))([1,2,3]); // true